Xyzeebit/minigrep-cpp/README.md

 To use Mini Grep, follow these basic usage instructions:

-1. Compile the program: You can compile the source code using a C++ compiler like g++.
+1. Compile the program: You can compile the source code using a C++ compiler like g++ or cmake.

    ```bash
    mkdir build && cd build